SebastianAllmeier/SOP_Challenge_UGA/README.md

 **Autors**: Sebastian, Felix, Ionut

 This README provides all necessary information to obtain results from our solution methods (Exact Method, Greedy Method, Particle Swarm Method).
 Within the respective sections all requirements to use the methods (such as used solvers) and an instruction on how to run the methods is given.
+Solutions for the methods can be retrieved in the their respective .sol files.
+The location of these files is given within the decription of the methods.

 Find the table of results in the table_of_results.md file within this repository or klick on the link below.